mzzhmh/Evertz_HardwareID_BatchGet/README.md

 3. The output will be saved in a .csv file.

 4. Jenkinsfile is used for single-click deployment and it is used for running the task.
-It can be used by un-linux background staff to do the batch-get task.
+It can be used by non-linux background staff to do the batch-get task.

 This repo is used for code maintainence and the customer raw data is not uploaded in here.